-S. No. Material issue identified Indicate whether risk or opportunity (R/O) Rationale for identifying the risk/opportunity In case of risk, approach to adapt or mitigate Financial implication of the risk or opportunit (Indicate positive or negative implication) 6 Circularity & Waste Management Waste Opportunity operations poses challenge to us in terms of increasing our cost of comprehensive appropriately storage & risk of non-compliance.
+S. No. Material issue identified Indicate whether risk or opportunity (R/O) Rationale for identifying the risk/opportunity In case of risk, approach to adapt or mitigate Financial implication of the risk or opportunity (Indicate positive or negative implication) 6 Circularity & Waste Management Risk Opportunity Waste generated from our operations poses challenge to us in terms of increasing our cost of production, challenge in terms of its storage & risk of non-compliance.
 At Hindustan Zinc, we believe in zero waste and have designed a comprehensive approach in managing waste generated.
-We have aligned our waste management practices to '4R' strategy - Reduce, Reuse, Recycle and Reclaim Together with some negative implications, this would largely have a positive impact through waste to wealth initiatives Gainful utilisation of waste in terms of recovering minor metals & using waste in other industries (cement, road, etc.) Commissioning of Fumer plant will be resulting in 100% elimination of jarosite waste from one of the hydro zinc smelters Social 7 Health, Safety & Well-Being Risk Hindustan Zinc's mining and smelting operations involve various procedures that can have significant consequences on the workers and the environment.
-Failure to ensure health and safety could result in increased cost of litigation, reduced availability of manpower, reduced employee morale, or even threaten the viability of operations in worst-case scenarios.
-It is our constant endeavour to make our workplace free of fatalities, injuries and occupational diseases.
-Identifying, understanding, controlling and eliminating the risks associated with hazards at workplace, including man-machine interactions, molten metal handling, fall of ground, underground fire, etc. Implementation of critical risk management to ensure all identified critical controls are being monitored and effective on ground Implementing engineering solution to avoid manual intervention Implementing new innovative technologies to reduce manual interventions and man machine interaction Horizontal implementation of all fatality/HIPO recommendations Structured skill improvement/ competency enhancement programme for employees and business partner Exposure monitoring for better and timely controls Emergency response plan at all locations The Company partnered with a globally recognised industrial hygiene service company, to develop a sustainable industrial hygiene programme to reduce potential health risks by recognising, evaluating, and controlling occupational health hazards and occupational exposures Failure to ensure health and safety could result in increased cost of litigation, reduce availability of manpower, reduced employee morale
+We have aligned our waste management practices to '4R' strategy - Reduce, Reuse, Recycle and Reclaim Together with some negative implications, this would largely have a positive impact through waste to wealth initiatives Gainful utilisation of waste in terms of recovering minor metals &amp; using waste in other industries (cement, road, etc.) Commissioning of Fumer plant will be resulting in 100% elimination of jarosite waste from one of the hydro zinc smelters Social 7 Health, Safety & Well-Being Risk Hindustan Zinc's mining and smelting operations involve various procedures that can have significant consequences on the workers and the environment.
+Failure to ensure health and safety It is our constant endeavour to make our workplace free of fatalities, injuries and occupational diseases.
+Identifying, understanding, controlling and eliminating the risks associated with hazards at workplace, including Failure to ensure health and safety could result in increased cost of litigation, reduce availability could result in increased cost of litigation, reduced availability of manpower, reduced employee morale, or even threaten man-machine interactions, molten metal handling, fall of ground, underground fire, etc. of manpower, reduced employee morale the viability of operations in worst- the viability of operations in worst- the viability of operations in worst- the viability of operations in worst- the viability of operations in worst- the viability of operations in worst- Implementation of critical risk management to ensure all identified critical controls are being monitored and effective on ground Implementing engineering solution to avoid manual intervention Implementing new innovative technologies to reduce manual interventions and man machine interaction Horizontal implementation of all fatality/HIPO recommendations Structured skill improvement/ competency enhancement programme for employees and business partner Exposure monitoring for better and timely controls Emergency response plan at all locations The Company partnered with a globally recognised industrial hygiene service company, to develop a sustainable industrial hygiene programme to reduce potential health risks by recognising, evaluating, and controlling occupational health hazards and occupational exposures